 Moreover, negative economic trends may also increase the likelihood that banks and other financial entities may suffer a bankruptcy or insolvency.
 The bankruptcy or insolvency of any such entity may have an adverse effect on the Trust, one or more other Transaction Parties, the Reference Pool or the Notes in ways that may not be able to be anticipated in advance.
 For example, the FDIC was appointed as receiver of Silicon Valley Bank, Signature Bank and First Republic Bank on March 10, 2023, March 12, 2023 and May 1, 2023, respectively, to protect depositors of those banks following their unexpected closures that resulted in part due to severe capital and liquidity concerns.
-Although fluid and uncertain at this time, these developments and any other possible disruptions in the banking industry could have a material adverse impact on the value and liquidity of the Notes or may adversely affect one or more of the Transaction Parties.
+Any other possible disruptions in the banking industry could have a material adverse impact on the value and liquidity of the Notes or may adversely affect one or more of the Transaction Parties.